 Bob McCready, Deputy Coordinator

-Bob has been involved with conservation for the past 20 years and has managed large-scale projects across the Great Plains of North America, Mexico, Chile, and Mongolia.
+Bob has been involved with conservation for the past 20 years and has managed landscape-scale projects across the Great Plains of North America, Mexico, Chile, and Mongolia.
 After 13 years with The Nature Conservancy, and serving on the PLJV board for eight years, Bob joined the PLJV team in August 2010.
 While with The Nature Conservancy, he held several positions including the Director of the Northeast Mexico Program, Director of Prairie Wings, Director of Conservation for the Migratory Bird Program, and Director of the Great Plains Initiative.
 He also served as a board member for the Prairie Potholes and Northern Great Plains Joint Ventures.
 As well as extensive program management experience, Bob has been closely involved in developing conservation partnerships among state and federal agencies, non-governmental organizations, public agencies, landowner groups and academic institutions.
 Bob received his undergraduate degrees in Environmental Studies and Political Science from the University of Montana and his Master’s degree from the School of Marine and Environmental Affairs at the University of Washington.

 Anne Bartuszevige, Conservation Science Director